 Exceptional Education Grant

-$1,000 for projects in an Exceptional Education classroom or setting.
+Up to $1,000 available for projects in an Exceptional Education classroom or setting.
 (K-12)

 Stocker Family Fine Arts & Literacy Grant

 Up to $1,000 available for projects that supplement core curriculum with fine arts and literacy.
 (PreK-12)

 Powered by TEP STEM Grant

 Up to $1,000 available for STEM-based projects.
 This may include resources for STEM related projects and curriculum, field trips to communities that enrich the understanding of STEM, projects that promote the importance of STEM fields, etc. (PreK-12)

 Up to $500 available for educators to fund items that enrich the classroom.
 Items such as special lab equipment, supplies for classrooms and special projects, supplemental reading materials, calculators,recording equipment, etc. (PreK-12)

 1. Proposals must be for projects taking place during the 2019-2020 school year led by TUSD educators for TUSD students.